NoamLeabo/FaceBar_Web_Version/README.md

 Work flow:

-We started by reading the exercide a few times and understanding what we need to do.
+We started by reading the exercise a few times and understanding what we need to do.
 We devided the work between us and began working on it.
 Everyone wrote his tasks on the JIRA and updated what he was working on.
 Everyone worked on his part and we assured every few days with the other team mates that everyone is advancing.